 Blank journal.
+I'm interested in the way the content of a book may be suggested in imagery woven specifically for its cover.
 Fabric woven in lampas structure.
 Book bound with long stitch; hand-torn pages of acid-free paper.
 Jacquard.